gdsec-test/security-detections-framework/documentation/Governance-security_detections_framework.md

 A member of the Security Detections Framework with read only access.

 ### Detection Creators
-* listed as a knowledge resource containing information regarding the oregin of the alert.
-Not responsible for ongoing maintinance of the alert, but may remain an important asset in modifying the alert in the future.
+* listed as a knowledge resource containing information regarding the origin of the alert.
+Not responsible for ongoing maintenance of the alert, but may remain an important asset in modifying the alert in the future.

 ### Detection Owners